 HME CLOUD: This is an optional service offered by HME that allows your enterprise to correlate data from multiple locations.
-The cloud, as a computing term refers to servers that are accessed over the Internet, and the software and databases that run on those servers.
+As a computing term, the cloud refers to servers that are accessed over the Internet and the software and databases that run on those servers.